IntelLabs/control-flag/README.md

 A sample anomaly report looks like below:
 ```
 Level:<ONE or TWO> Expression: <AST_for_anomalous_expression>
-Source file and line number: <C code with line number having the anomaly>
+Source file and line number: <Source code expression with line number having the anomaly>
 Potential anomaly
 Did you mean ...
 ```